joushx/plugshark/README.md

 project is written to be memory safe, the Wireshark plugin interface does not always establish clear rules on memory management.
 Therefore, the interfaces are marked unsafe until proper testing is performed.

-All users of the framework are created with the understanding that this is still experimental.
+All users of the framework mus tunderstand that this is still experimental and is not the basis for any commercial or security-critical application.

 ## How to Use